About Civil Rights Department (CRD)

-The Civil Rights Department (CRD) is the institutional centerpiece of California’s broad commitment to civil rights.
+CRD is the institutional centerpiece of California’s broad commitment to civil rights.
 Born out of a decades-long struggle against discrimination, CRD has been at the forefront of protecting the rights of Californians since its inception.
 Today, CRD is the largest state civil rights agency in the country.

-In July 2022, the Department of Fair Employment and Housing’s name changed to the Civil Rights Department to more accurately reflect the Department’s powers and duties, which include enforcement of laws prohibiting hate violence, human trafficking, discrimination in business establishments, and discrimination in government-funded programs and activities, among others.
+In July 2022, the Department of Fair Employment and Housing’s name changed to the Civil Rights Department to more accurately reflect the department’s broadening duties, which include enforcement of laws prohibiting hate violence, human trafficking, discrimination in business establishments, and discrimination in government-funded programs and activities, among others.